Blackpool: LGBTQ+

-Twin towns/sister cities
+Twin towns

 Blackpool is twinned with Bottrop, Germany and Sanya, China.

 Sport

 Blackpool has two main venues for boxing fight nights: the Tower Circus Arena and the Winter Gardens, which both hold regular fight nights throughout the year.
 Events at these venues have been screened on Sky Sports, British Eurosport and Channel M. Blackpool is home to many current and former professional boxers, including Brian Rose, Jack Arnfield, Jeff Thomas, Mathew Ellis, Matty Askin and Scott Cardle.

 Blackpool Cricket Club is Blackpool's major cricketing team, playing in the Northern Premier Cricket League, formerly the Northern Cricket League.
 It has won the league 18 times (once jointly with Preston), making it the most successful side in the competition.
 Established in 1893, the club's home is in the grounds of Stanley Park, which also hosts Lancashire County Cricket Club.

 The annual Blackpool Marathon is staged on the Promenade each April.
 Thousands of competitors run on the closed Promenade, organised by Fylde Coast Runners.

+The second stage of the Tour of Britain Women's cycle race finished in Blackpool in 2026.

-Football and rugby
+Football

 Bloomfield Road Stadium, home of Blackpool F.C.

 The town's professional football club is Blackpool F.C., which has spent 31 seasons in the top division and won the 1953 FA Cup Final.
 Former Blackpool players include Sir Stanley Matthews, Jimmy Armfield and Roy Gratrix.
+Affiliated with them are the women's Blackpool F.C.
+Girls & Ladies founded in 2008.
 There are other smaller football clubs located within the borough, including A.F.C.
 Blackpool, Blackpool Wren Rovers and Squires Gate.

+Rugby

 Blackpool Borough were the first professional rugby league club in the town.
 However, they eventually folded after leaving the town in 1987.
 Blackpool Panthers were formed in 2004 and played in Co-operative Championship One.
 They ground-shared at Bloomfield Road then in 2007 at Woodlands Memorial Ground, the home of Fylde Rugby Club in the neighbouring town of Lytham St Annes.
 The club ceased to exist after the 2010 season due to lack of finance.

 Blackpool Stanley, Blackpool Scorpions and Blackpool Sea Eagles are amateur rugby league clubs in the town.

 The resort formerly held the now discontinued Northern Rail Cup Final at Bloomfield Road, a Rugby League knockout competition for all clubs outside of the Super League attracting many thousands of visitors.

 Blackpool is currently home to the annual 'Summer Bash' rugby league tournament held at Bloomfield Road, where an entire round of Championship matches are played in the town to showcase the sport.

 Blackpool also has a rugby union club, called Blackpool RUFC.
 Their home ground is Norbreck Rugby Ground.